-Anger is pain that has been pushed down to us through generational transmissions – we even take on other people’s anger as our own.
+Anger is pain that has been pushed down to us through generational transmissions.
+We are sooo good at anger, we even take on other people’s anger as our own.

-Anger, anger is just pain that we have had to endure in order to survive horrific events that we weren’t meant to survive!
-Anger is the pain we feel when nobody understands truly what we are going through!
-Anger is pain we feel when we blame the world for our misfortunes!
-Anger is the pain of feeling unworthy, unloved, unheard, misunderstood and feeling lost!
-Anger is also the pain we feel when we are disrespected!
+Anger is just pain that we have had to endure in order to survive horrific events that we weren’t meant to survive!
+The pain we feel when nobody understands truly what we are going through!
+What we are feeling when we blame the world for our misfortunes!
+Feeling unworthy, unloved, unheard, misunderstood and feeling lost!
+The blinding flash we feel when we are disrespected!

 We have to wonder what would make one person walk away when they are feeling angry, and another one take a knife and stab someone to death?
 What is it that sets us apart in how we process pain and manifest anger?

 Could it be our upbringing?
-Could it be our past experiences or current circumstances?
+Is it our past experiences or current circumstances?
 What exactly is it?
 We could be from the same family, same parents, and still one will succumb to their angry outburst, while another, well, deals with their anger.

 As long as anger is caused by unprocessed and unresolved pain, the answer always lies in HEALING!

 Have you gone through pain that you have healed from?
 Or are healing from?
 How did you start healing from pain?

 Know someone who suffers from simmering anger that is harmful?
 Let us know.